-December 4th 1937 may not seem an important date.
-There was not much going on in the world.
-Fatty Arbuckle was cleared of rape and the Marie Celeste was found adrift on the ocean without any crew.
+On December 4th 1937 Fatty Arbuckle was cleared of rape and the Marie Celeste was found adrift on the ocean without any crew.

-But of more relevance to me the 4th December 1937 saw the first appearance of Desperate Dan and the comic that gave him life – the Dandy.
-So in 1987 Dan celebrated his 50th birthday.
+The same day saw the first appearance of Desperate Dan and the comic that gave him life – the Dandy.

 He is the world’s strongest man, able to lift a cow with one hand; and his beard is so tough he has to shave with a blowtorch.